keithbuhler/keithbuhler.github.io/teach/PHL-293-S2016-Syllabus.md

 This is a dialogue-oriented class.
 Every person is responsible to participate.

-*Speaking Emphasis:* "External processors" emphasize talking.
-You will be on my “go to” team to talk in class (instead of posting reflections after class).
+Participation in this class takes two forms: discussing (external processing) and writing (internal processing).
+Everyone will participate in these two ways.
+Class discussions will be lead by me and by students.
+Everyone will lead the discussion about 1-2 during the semester.

+Everyone will write short, argumentative synthesis papers.
+These will be assigned throughout the semester.

+That said, you get to pick your emphasis.
+Are you an internal or external processor?

-*Writing Emphasis:* "Internal procesors" emphasize writing.  to earn participation points, you will post class reflections online every week.
+*Writing Emphasis:* If you want to emphasize writing, to earn participation points, you will post class reflections online every week.
 You may elect to speak in class as well, and may be called upon.

+*Speaking Emphasis:* If you want to emphasize talking, you will be on my “go to” team to talk in class (instead of posting reflections after class).

 Everyone starts at an 80% for the discussion grade; you can move up from there or down, depending on whether you speak or write once per week, pay attention, and offer helpful contributions.

 Come *prepared*.
 Read, take notes, reflect, and come ready to share your viewpoint, defend it, listen to others' viewpoints, and critique theirs.

 A discussion is more than just sharing opinions; it is a friendly, eager, sincere search for truth.
 We can't judge each other, but we must judge each other's opinions, and test them for truth.
 We discuss because it is more interesting; it helps us retain the information; it challenges our own viewpoint; and because philosophy itself is a dialogue.
 Discussion ground rules are posted online.

 ### Philosophical Disputation Papers:
 At midterm and end of term, you will write a philosophical paper arguing a thesis and defending it against objections.
 Each paper is worth 25% of the semester grade.
 The instructions for these assignments are on Discovery.